 Just off the main coast road and between Torquay and Preston this beach is accessed via Hollicombe Park and under the railway through a short tunnel.
 Great sandy beach especially when the tide is out.
 Dog frendly between 1st October and 30th April.
 There is on road parking nearby but this is quite limited.

 Bigbury On Sea

 This is a glorious place to bring a dog especially when the tide is out revealing miles of flat sands.
 This is about a 45 minute drive from Torquay but is worth the effort as it is glorious.
 There is plenty of parking although it can get very busy in the summer months.
 There is the added interest of Burgh Island which was Agatha Christie's inspiration for And Then There Were None as well as Evil Under the Sun.
 In the summer months dogs are restricted to certain part of the beach but even so the space is enormous.There are toilets and a beach cafe (Venus Cafe) which is open all year round.

 Check availability and rates at our Dog Friendly Holiday Apartments.

-To book dog friendly accommodation in Torquay, please click on one of the images below.
+For more information about our dog friendly accommodation in Torquay, please click on one of the images below.
 You will also be able to to check availability and prices and to book.
 If you book with us you will get the cheapest prices anywhere online and won't pay additional booking fees.
 Click here to see the full benefits of booking direct.

 You can also telephone us on 01803 292958 or 0791 905 1066.